strimzi/strimzi-kafka-oauth/examples/README-authz.md

 We are now ready to start up the containers and see Keycloak Authorization Services in action.

+## Starting Up the Containers

 First make sure any existing containers with the same name are removed, otherwise we might use previous configurations:

     docker rm keycloak kafka zookeeper

 Let's start up all the containers with authorization configured, and we'll then perform any manual step, and explain how everything works.

-    docker-compose -f compose.yml -f keycloak/compose.yml -f keycloak-import/compose.yml -f kafka-oauth-strimzi/compose-authz.yml up --build
+    docker-compose -f compose.yml -f keycloak/compose.yml -f keycloak-import/compose.yml \
+      -f kafka-oauth-strimzi/compose-authz.yml up --build

 When everything starts up without errors we should have one instance of `keycloak` listening on localhost:8080.

+## Using Keycloak Admin Console to Configure Authorization

-You can login to the admin console by opening `http://localhost:8080/auth/admin` and using `admin` as both username, and a password.
+You can login to the Admin Console by opening `http://localhost:8080/auth/admin` and using `admin` as both username, and a password.

-In upper left corner under Keycloak icon you should see `Master` selected as a current realm.
+In the upper left corner under Keycloak icon you should see `Master` selected as a current realm.
 Moving the mouse pointer over it should reveal two additional realms - `Demo` and `Kafka-authz`.

 For this example we are interested in the `kafka-authz` realm.
-Selecting it will open the `Realm Settings` for `kafka-authz` realm.
+Selecting it will open the `Realm Settings` for the `kafka-authz` realm.
 Next to `Realm Settings` there are other sections we are interested in - `Groups`, `Roles`, `Clients` and `Users`.

 Under `Groups` we can see several groups that can be used to mark users as having some permissions.